ceramicnetwork/docs/docs/clients/javascript/core.md

 ## **Considerations**

-**Maximal decentralization**: When running Ceramic core all streams that are created, loaded, or pinned get verified in the local environment, which is great if you need maximal decentralization and resilience in your application.
+**Maximal security and decentralization**: The Ceramic Core client does not have trusted relationships with any external nodes.
+With Ceramic Core, streams that are [written](../../build/writes.md), [queried](../../build/queries.md), or [pinned](../../build/pinning.md) are verified in the local environment which is great if you need maximal security and decentralization in your application.

-**Weak data availability**: Streams created with Ceramic Core will only be available on the network as long as this node remains online.
-For example, if your setup uses in-browser nodes and your user closes the tab, any stream created by that user will remain unavailable until the user opens the application again.
-One way to mitigate this is to pin streams on separate long running nodes.
+**Transitory data availability**: Streams created with Ceramic Core will only be available on the network as long as this node remains online.
+For example for setups that use the Core Client directly in-browser, when your user closes the tab any stream created by that user will become unavailable  on the network until the user opens the application again.
+For more resilient data availability you can always replicate and pin streams on secondary long-running nodes, or instead use the [JS HTTP Client](./http.md) which relies on a remote node more likely to always be online.

-**Strong security**:

-**Extra setup complexity**: You will need to configure your own IPFS node which supports *dag-jose* and ensure connectivity to the rest of the Ceramic network
+**Setup complexity**: You will need to configure an [IPFS](../../learn/glossary.md#ipfs) node which supports the [*dag-jose*](../../learn/glossary.md#dagjose) data format and ensure connectivity to the rest of the Ceramic network.
+See [installation](#installation) below for instructions on how to do this.

-**No external node needed**:
+**Swap for JS HTTP Client at any time**: The JS Core Client and the [JS HTTP Client](./http.md) implement the same JavaScript *CeramicApi*, so swapping between clients is seamless and doesn't require changing your application logic; it only requires changing your setup.

 ## **Installation**
-Installing the JS Core Client requires a terminal, [Node.js](https://nodejs.org/en/){:target="_blank"} v14, and [npm](https://www.npmjs.com/get-npm){:target="_blank"} v6.
+Installing the JS Core Client requires a console, [Node.js](https://nodejs.org/en/){:target="_blank"} v14, and [npm](https://www.npmjs.com/get-npm){:target="_blank"} v6.
 Make sure to have these installed on your machine.

     !!! warning ""
     While npm v7 is not officially supported, you may be able to get it to work anyway, however you will need to have the `node-pre-gyp` package installed globally: